beginning of content

 Your doctor may refer you to an ear, nose and throat (ENT) specialist for further tests and treatment.

-To avoid the tinnitus getting worse, wear ear plugs or headphones if you are:
+To avoid your tinnitus getting worse, wear ear plugs or headphones if you are:

 Hearing aids

-Good quality, properly fitted hearing aids reduce and can even eliminate tinnitus associated with hearing loss.
+Good quality, properly fitted hearing aids can reduce and even stop tinnitus associated with hearing loss.

 Hearing aids reduce the strain of listening.
-They can also distract you from the tinnitus by helping you hear more sounds from the environment around you.
+They can also distract you from the tinnitus by helping you hear more sounds from your surroundings.

 Sound therapy

-Sound therapy involves listening to an external sound that helps distract you from your tinnitus.
-Your doctor or audiologist can advise you on this type of treatment.
+Sound therapy involves listening to an external sound to distract you from your tinnitus.
+Your doctor or audiologist can tell you more about this treatment.

 Psychological therapy